MilesBHuff/Screeps/ReadMe.rst

 Copyright
 ================================================================================
+| (See ``/Copyright.txt`` for more info)
-+ Code is licensed under the Third Lesser GNU Public License (LGPL3) license.
++ Code is licensed under the GNU Lesser Affero General Public License 3.0 (LAGPL 3).
-+ Non-code is licensed under Creative Commons Attribution-ShareAlike 4.0 (CC BY- SA 4).
++ Non-code is licensed under the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4) license.
 + Everything is Copyright (C) 2017 by Miles Bradley Huff.